 How many volts and amps does a refrigerator use?

-The wattage of an appliance is determined from its voltage and amperage.
+Your fridge’s wattage is determined by its voltage and amperage.
 You can use the yellow EnergyGuide label on your fridge to determine the volts and amps it uses.

 Using the above label, here’s how you can calculate volts and amps: